Lowcountry church hosts first COVID-19 testing site, amid recent spike in deaths

-LADSON, S.C. — As the number of COVID-19 related deaths hit a record breaking number, one Lowcountry church plans to do it’s part to fight the virus.
+LADSON, S.C.
+(WCBD) – As the number of COVID-19 related deaths hit a record-breaking number, one Lowcountry church plans to do it’s part to fight the virus.

 Wesley United Methodist Church on Ladson Road, hosted their first COVID-19 testing site Friday.
 The clinic started at 8 a.m. and will go on until 2 p.m.